Organic Morado Autumn Planting Garlic

-This hardneck garlic can have anything between ten and twelve cloves each:
+- Spanish hardneck garlic which can have between ten and twelve cloves each.

 - Overwintering planting Garlic.